km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit8/writeup.md.md

-sort command: sorts by alphabetical order
+**sort command**: sorts by alphabetical order

-Piping: linking the output of one command to another, this technique can take some time to get used to.
+**Piping**: linking the output of one command to another, this technique can take some time to get used to.
 Basically, let's say I want to sort a file, then grep it(this is an unrealistic example, but that's fine), I could either make a file and save the output of the sort to it, or I could simply use piping.
 The syntax is simply using the | operator, so for the previous example, you would do **sort targetfile | grep targetword** (the pipe works only on the output, so you do not need to reference the same file twice)